Eating meat will clog your arteries, cause cancer and type 2 diabetes, and take years off your life, right?

 - Most of your plate should still be plants.
 At least three-quarters of your plate should be vegetables and the rest protein.
 I like the term “condi-meat”—a small amount of meat added to meals that are mostly vegetables.
-I’ve downsized my own consumption to no more than 4 – 6 ounces a day, which is a piece that’s roughly the size of my palm.
+I’ve downsized my own consumption to no more than 4 – 6 ounces per meal, which is a piece that’s roughly the size of my palm.

 - You can be a sickly, overweight vegan or a healthy, well-nourished carnivore.
 What about all the well-publicized scientific studies showing that meat eaters are in worse health than vegetarians and die sooner?
 Well, the findings may have something to do with which meat eaters are being studied.
 Studies show many people who eat a lot of meat also have unhealthy habits overall: They weigh more, drink more, smoke more, eat less produce and fiber, and are more sedentary than those who consume less meat.
 So maybe it isn’t the meat that’s damaging carnivores’ health—maybe it’s everything else they are doing to damage their health.
 In fact, vegetarians and meat eaters who shop at health food stores both have their risks of death and disease reduced in half.
 It’s not the meat, it’s what is contained in the rest of your diet.